How Much Does Medicare Part D Cost?

 When does the coverage gap end (catastrophic coverage)?

 In Part D, you and the plan you join share the cost of drugs.
 The money that you spend is called your out-of-pocket costs.
 That determines if and when the catastrophic coverage begins.
-In 2015, catastrophic coverage starts when you have paid $3,720, about $6,680 in total drug costs.
-If your total drug costs are more than $6,680 in 2015, all the Medicare Prescription Drug Plans will cover at least 95% of your drug costs for the rest of that year.
+In 2019, catastrophic coverage starts when you have paid $5,100 out of pocket, about $7,654 in total drug costs.
+If your total drug costs are more than $7,654 in 2019, all the Medicare Prescription Drug Plans will cover at least 95% of your drug costs for the rest of that year.

-- Once you have spent $3,720 of your own money for drugs in 2015, you would then pay 5% or less of the cost of your drugs for the rest of the calendar year.
-The $3,720 includes the 50% the drug manufacturer paid for brand-name drugs while you were in the coverage gap.
-These costs are called your out-of-pocket costs.
-Medicare and your plan will pay for the rest of your drug costs.
+- Once you have spent $5,100 of your own money for drugs in 2019, you would then pay 5% or less of the cost of your drugs for the rest of the calendar year.

-- There is no cap or limit on the amount of your drug costs after you have spent $3,720 out of pocket.
+- There is no cap or limit on the amount of drugs you can obtain after you have spent $5,100 out of pocket.

 Your drug plan will keep track of your out-of-pocket drug costs.
 They will send you a report each month you buy drugs.